IFRS 16 Lease Liability

 In practice: Most lessees use the IBR.
 It should reflect the lessee's credit risk, the lease term, and the currency of the lease payments.

-Portfolio approach: IFRS 16 permits using a single discount rate for a portfolio of leases with similar characteristics (e.g., all vehicles, or all leases with similar remaining terms).
+Portfolio approach: IFRS 16 permits using a single discount rate for a portfolio of leases with reasonably similar characteristics, provided the result would not differ materially from applying individual rates.
+Typical groupings include same asset class, similar remaining term, and same currency.
 This practical expedient can significantly reduce the complexity of determining rates for large lease portfolios.

 For detailed guidance on determining the IBR, see our Discount Rates & IBR guide.